spacebabies/website/content/portfolio/building-a-postcode-widget-in-react.md

 weight = 6
 +++

-Our job is to create build beautiful, fast and secure web applications.
+Our job is to create beautiful, fast and secure web applications.
 This postcode widget contains embodies all three aspects.
 <!--more-->

 ![BLITTS postcode widget][1]